rsmlang/rsml-docs/src/intro.md

 ## Installation
 Currently The only way to use Rsml is via a forked Rojo server and plugin found here: https://github.com/rsmlang/rojo-rsml.
+Rsml also has a vs code extension which provides syntax highlighting to .rsml files: https://github.com/rsmlang/rsml-vsc-ext.